 Definition

-Progress As a noun, it refers to forward movement towards a desired end, whether in knowledge, skills, or physical journey.
+Progress (as a noun) refers to forward movement toward a desired end, whether in knowledge, skills, health, or a physical journey.
 As a verb, it means to advance, improve, or develop steadily.
-Progress implies positive change or growth over time.
+Progress suggests positive change over time, even when the path is uneven.

 Etymology

-The word “progress” comes from the Latin progressus, which means “an advance” or “a step forward.”
-It is derived from the verb progredi — where pro- means “forward” and gradi means “to step” or “to walk.”
-Originally, it referred to a journey or forward movement.
-Over time, it expanded to mean improvement or growth.
+The word “progress” comes from Latin progressus, meaning “an advance” or “a step forward.”
+It traces back to the verb progredi—where pro- means “forward” and gradi means “to step” or “to walk.”
+The idea originally referred to a journey or forward movement, and over time it broadened to include improvement and growth.
+In English, the concept of “progress” has been used since at least the 14th century.

 Example Sentences